 Learn the Most Effective Strategies for Influencing Healthy Food Choices

-For many of us, when focused on letting go of those excess pounds, we have tracked calories and kept a food log to keep us focused on making the “healthier” options.
-According to the latest research done by Cornell University in a study called “McHealthy”, they have found small incentives that make you feel rewarded and provide you the motivation to continually make healthier choices.
+When focused on letting go of those excess pounds, many of us have tracked calories and kept a food log to make healthier selections.
+Cornell University conducted a study called “McHealthy,” revealing that small incentives make you feel rewarded and motivate you to make healthier choices continually.

 The research found that giving people points that can be redeemed later when choosing healthier food choices had a significant impact.
-Providing behavioral rewards versus outcome rewards for making healthier food options seems to have the biggest impact on helping you make healthier food choices.
-The research showed that getting an immediate reward for choosing a healthier food coincides with long-term goals of being healthier.
+Providing behavioral rewards versus outcome rewards for making more nutritious food options seems to have the most significant impact on helping you make healthier food choices.
+The research showed that getting an immediate reward for choosing a more nutritional food coincides with long-term goals of being healthier.

 What does this mean for you?
 Come up with a behavioral reward system for yourself instead of just focusing on outcome rewards.
-We have outcome rewards of feeling good, getting on the scale and seeing a smaller number, fitting in a smaller size pants, etc. What happens when you have worked hard all week and or for the day and then you get on the scale and you do not see a change?
+We have outcome rewards of feeling good, getting on the scale, seeing a smaller number, fitting in more petite pants, etc. What happens when you have worked hard all week or for the day, and then you get on the scale and do not see a change?
 Instant discouragement.
-Once the feelings of discouragement set in, many of us open ourselves up for losing focus and letting go of our goals in that moment.
-This is where we say, “screw it” I am having that pizza or ice cream or donuts we had been saying no to all week.
-I know you know exactly what I am talking about.
+Once the feelings of discouragement set in, many of us open ourselves up for losing focus and letting go of our goals at that moment.

-We all get in a mental rut at times and need assistance in re-focusing.
-Look at certain foods you want to incorporate more like drinking water versus crystal light or choosing specific food items when stopping at fast food for lunch or eating foods that are high in protein versus foods that are simple sugars.
-Decide first what specific foods you want to eat more of; make an actual list.
+At times, we all get in a mental rut and need assistance in re-focusing.
+Look at certain foods you want to incorporate more like drinking water versus crystal light or choosing specific food items when stopping at fast food for lunch, or eating foods high in protein versus foods that are simple sugars.
+Decide first what particular foods you want to eat more of; make an actual list.
 Then add an immediate point system or monetary value to each time you make the healthier option.
-You can use a point system to track your progress such as adding coins to a jar.
-Be sure you are only measuring behaviors and rewarding behaviors instead of the actual outcome.
+You can use a point system to track your progress, such as adding coins to a jar.
+Be sure you only measure behaviors and reward behaviors instead of the actual outcome.

-The key to creating a reward system is it needs to be immediate and it needs to have value to you.
-Another example may be every time you take a twenty-minute walk you get twenty minutes of TV time.
-You can build up to bigger rewards like coins for the day at a spa or buy a specific item you have been wanting.
-For example, getting your protein intake every day for a month gives you a day at the spa.
+The key to creating a reward system is that it needs to be immediate and have value to you.
+Another example may be that you take a twenty-minute walk; you get twenty minutes of TV time.
+You can build up to more significant rewards like coins for the day at a spa or buy a specific item you want.

-Setting up a reward or incentive program is just important for maintaining certain behaviors as well, so be creative.
-If you notice you are starting to slip or go back into out patterns or behaviors it is time to set up a reward system in that area.
-I would love to hear from you.
-What reward system have you put into place?
-What have you found helps you in staying on track with making healthier food or lifestyle choices?
+Setting up a reward or incentive program is essential for maintaining certain behaviors, so be creative.
+If you notice you are starting to slip or go back into our patterns or behaviors, set up a reward system in that area.